podaac/hydrocron/docs/timeseries.md

 The timeseries endpoint returns a CSV or GeoJSON response depending on the user request, see "Response Format" below.
 If something goes wrong the timeseries endpoint returns different response codes to indicate to the user what might have caused an error, see "Response Codes" below.

-For more information on content negotiation via request headers here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation
+For more information on using request headers when working with an API like Hydrocron programatically, see: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation

 ## Request Headers

 ### Accept

+Accept headers provide more control over the output that is returned by Hydrocron.
+You can pass the `Accept` header in your request to return a specific response format.

 Accept headers: `application/json`, `text/csv`, `application/geo+json`